1965

 CAMPBELL MOTORS AND CITROEN

 In 1952, a significant company change occurred; Campbell Motors became involved with Citroëns.
+But their introduction to Citroëns came with controversy.
 There is a story that has been published in several North American Citroën newsletters over the years about Campbell Motors and their relationship to the other Citroën importer of the era, Challenger Motors of nearby Los Angeles.

-Challenger had been importing Citroën Traction Avant models since 1938.
-They had gone to great lengths to import the cars, including having to take out a manufacturing license to sell cars since Citroën was not a formally recognized manufacturer in the state at that time.
-Then suddenly after 14 years of trying to sell Citroëns, the carpet was pulled out from under Challenger when Citroën agreed to sell cars to a competitor (apparently under factory auspices) a mere 10 miles away.
+Challenger had been importing Citroën Traction Avants since 1938.
+They had gone to great lengths to import the cars, initially by taking out a manufacturing license to sell cars, since Citroën was not a formally recognized manufacturer in the state in the 1930's and 1940's.
+By the early 1950's, Challenger motors thought they had secured exclusive rights from Citroën to be the official importer of Citroëns for Southern California.
+Then suddenly after 14 years working with Citroën, the carpet was pulled out from under Challenger in 1952 when Citroën agreed to sell cars directly to Campbell Motors, a mere 10 miles away.

-The previously published story about Challenger and Campbell motors goes something like this:
+The previously published story about Challenger and Campbell Motors is repeated here:

 "...In 1952, Campbell Motors snagged the exclusive rights to import Tractions from Citroën.
 Charlie Dirscherl (of Challenger Motors) immediately visited Paris to complain to the factory over this usurping of his business.
 Nothing could be done however because a contract with Campbell Motors had been signed.
 To help mend fences with Charlie, Citroën gave Challenger Motors the exclusive rights to all the spare parts for Tractions in the U.S..."